Enclomiphene: Review, PCT, Side Effects, Cycle

 By antagonizing the negative feedback on gonadotropin-releasing hormone (GnRH), it can stimulate the release of FSH.

-The usual suspects are HCG (Human chorionic gonadotropin) to restart testosterone production as HCG acts like LH.
+The usual suspects are HCG (Human Chorionic Gonadotropin) to restart testosterone production, as HCG acts like LH.

 Enclomiphene, as well as Zuclomiphene are stereoisomers of Clomiphene (Clomid), the former being isolated to function by itself.